 Full Profile

-Upon graduation, Hao was admitted directly into the master’s program at BIT without the need for an entrance examination.
-He joined the National Engineering Laboratory for Electric Vehicles, where he continued his research on modeling and control of electrified powertrains under the supervision of Dr. Hongwen He.
-There, he contributed to several key national R&D projects, gaining hands-on experience in electric vehicle modeling, software simulation, and hardware-in-the-loop (HIL) testing.
-It was during this time that he was first introduced to machine learning (ML) and reinforcement learning (RL) theory.
+After earning his bachelor’s degree, Hao entered the master’s program at BIT without an entrance exam.
+He joined the National Engineering Laboratory for Electric Vehicles and worked under Dr. Hongwen He and Dr. Amir Khajepour.
+He contributed to national R&D projects and gained experience in vehicle modeling, software simulation, and hardware-in-the-loop testing.
+During this period, he also discovered machine learning and reinforcement learning, which sparked his interest in intelligent control.

 News & Updates